Long-ranged gates in quantum computation architectures with limited connectivity: Introduction

 Here we propose a measurement-assisted quantum computer architecture that utilizes multipartite entangled states, which overcomes limitations posed by architectures based on short-ranged or even nearest neighbor connectivity among the qubits.
 Our approach does not depend on any physical realization of the qubits, i.e. is platform independent.
 We show how to split up the qubits into data qubits for quantum information processing, and auxiliary qubits for entanglement generation for different structures to optimize performance.
 This includes proposals for existing geometries like hexagonal structures currently used in IBMQ quantum processors, but also optimized 2D and 3D architectures.
 A multipartite entangled state generated among the auxiliary qubits is used as a resource to realize two-qubit and multi-qubit gates on the data qubits by performing suitable quantum protocols that include measurements.

 We demonstrate how one can efficiently implement $O(\sqrt n)$ long-range two-qubit gates in parallel among substantially arbitrary pairs of qubits, with only constant overhead, where the total number of qubits is $n$.
 This can be achieved by performing mid-circuit single-qubit measurements on a 2D cluster state (or more generally on some other multipartite entangled quantum state) that is generated among the auxiliary qubits by utilizing the available short-ranged interactions.
-The potential power of mid-circuit measurements for state preparation and computation have been investigated in multiple works, see e.g. \cite{RN12,Baeumer2024a,Baeumer2024,RN9,RN13,RN14,RN15,RN16,RN17,RN18,yang2023}.
-The mid-circuit measurements allow for an efficient, constant depth implementation of each long-range quantum gate by generating a Bell pair \cite{RN12,Baeumer2024a}.
-Further, a large number $N$ of long-range quantum gates can be realized in this manner in parallel.
+The potential power of mid-circuit measurements for state preparation and computation have been investigated in multiple works, see e.g. \cite{RN12,Baeumer2024a,PhysRevApplied.23.014057,Plathanam2025,Baeumer2024,RN9,RN13,RN14,RN15,RN16,RN17,RN18,yang2023,PRXQuantum_6_010306,choe2024}.
+The mid-circuit measurements allow for an efficient, constant depth implementation of each long-range quantum gate by generating a Bell pair \cite{RN12,Baeumer2024a,PhysRevApplied.23.014057,Plathanam2025}.
+This is in contrast to gate-based approaches that utilize multiple rounds of SWAP gates to bring qubits next to each other, and which have an overhead that scales with the distance between two qubits, i.e. $O(n)$ in a 1D setting, and $O(\sqrt n)$ in a 2D setting.
+Previously discussed schemes concentrate on a measurement-assisted implementation of a single long-ranged gate, and the implementation of multiple gates $N$ needs to be done sequentially, i.e. in $N$ steps.
+Here we show how a large number $N$ of long-range quantum gates can be realized in such a measurement-assisted manner in parallel in a {\em single} step.
+To this aim, we utilize the zipper scheme of Ref. \cite{Freund2024} that is based on the X-protocol of \cite{Hahn2019}, where a 2D cluster state can be flexibly transformed via single-qubit measurements into the desired target configuration of Bell states.
 In addition, also multi-qubit gates (acting on three or more qubits) or even entire quantum circuits, such as Clifford circuits, can be flexibly implemented using the present approach.
 Finally, optimal lattice structures are identified to achieve this aim, where the qubits are split into data processing qubits and auxiliary qubits to generate (multipartite) entanglement.